-A new film was just released about the world’s only all-female anti-poaching unit.
-The documentary, entitled “Akashinga: The Brave Ones,” is produced by three-time Academy Award-winning director James Cameron and directed by Maria Wilhelm.
+A documentary about the world’s only all-female anti-poaching unit is now available on YouTube.
+“Akashinga: The Brave Ones” is produced by three-time Academy Award-winning filmmaker James Cameron and directed by Maria Wilhelm.

 The short film—which is a National Geographic Documentary Films production—explores conservation methods of Akashinga.
-Akashinga is a radical team of vegan women that are working to protect Africa’s key species, including the country’s vulnerable elephants.
+Akashinga is a radical team of vegan women that is working to protect Africa’s key species, including the country’s vulnerable elephants.
+The group is part of the International Anti-Poaching Foundation, founded by anti-poaching leader and former Australian special forces soldier Damien Mander.

 Akashinga: The Brave Ones

-Akashinga is a group of rangers—all of which are disadvantaged women—that are revolutionizing the way animals are protected.
+The Akashinga are revolutionizing the way animals are protected.

 “If a community understands the economic benefits of preserving animals, then it will eliminate poaching without an armed struggle,” the National Geographic’s website reads.